Sleep Apnoea Symptoms, Causes and Treatment

 Obstructive Sleep Apnoea (OSA) is the most common form of Sleep Apnoea, caused by a blockage in the airway while you sleep.
 Studies estimate that between 4% and 50% of the population have OSA (1).

-The blockage is caused by soft tissue in the mouth and throat relaxing too much, causing an obstruction.
-These obstructions prevent air from passing through normally and cause shallow breathing and breathing pauses.
-The breathing pauses reduce the amount of oxygen reaching your brain, which can cause your body to wake up to breathe suddenly, and in many cases, you will experience choking and gasping for air.
+The blockage is caused by soft tissue in the mouth and throat relaxing, causing an obstruction.
+The obstructions prevent air from passing through normally and cause shallow breathing and breathing pauses.
+The breathing pauses reduce the amount of oxygen reaching your brain, which can cause your body to wake up to breathe suddenly.

 Central Sleep Apnoea

-Central Sleep Apnoea (CSA) occurs when your brain doesn’t send the right signals to the muscles that control breathing.
+Central Sleep Apnoea (CSA) is slightly different to OSA, as it occurs when your brain doesn’t send the correct signals to the muscles that control your breathing.
 This means your body forgets to breathe for short periods while you’re asleep.
 It can disrupt your sleep and lead to feeling tired during the day.

 Complex Sleep Apnoea